Blue Line (Mumbai Metro): Construction

 The MMRDA sent a letter to RInfra on 31 December 2013, asking them to change the name of the metro system from Reliance Metro to Mumbai Metro.
 The MMRDA pointed out that the original concession agreement said that the project would be named as the Mumbai Metro.
 RInfra issued a press statement on 2 January 2014, blaming the MMRDA for having "failed to provide any guidance on this subject during the bidding stage and/or during the implementation stage".
-Republican Party of India (Athavale) workers protested the name Reliance Metro on 8 January 2014 by blackening boards with Reliance's logo at Chakala metro station.
+Republican Party of India (A) workers protested the name Reliance Metro on 8 January 2014 by blackening boards with Reliance's logo at Chakala (J. B. Nagar) metro station.
 On 11 January, Shiv Sena MLA Subhash Desai sent a letter to Chief Minister Chavan opposing the Reliance Metro name, and expressing support for the name Mumbai Metro.
 In February 2014, U.P.S.
 Madan, metropolitan commissioner of MMRDA, confirmed that RInfra had agreed to rename the project as Mumbai Metro from Reliance Metro.
 However, even by April 2014, the Reliance Metro logos that had been stuck on trains and stations had not been removed.
 MMOPL officials said that they had not yet received any new logo design, and were still awaiting the same.
 On 30 April 2014 The MMOPL unveiled a new logo, which uses the name "Mumbai Metro" but also includes the MMRDA and Reliance Infrastructure.
 The new name was also confirmed by Chavan at a press conference at Vidhan Bhawan on 14 June 2014.
 When asked about RInfra posting its "Reliance Metro" branding at some metro stations, he said, "It is 'Mumbai Metro' and we will ensure that it remains the same in future also".